IBM/packer-plugin-ibmcloud/README.md

 The builder does not manage Images.
 Once it creates an Image, it is up to you to use it or delete it.

 ### Builders
 - [classic](builders/classic) - The `classic` builder support the creation of Image template(.VHD) with pre-configured OS and installed softwares on IBM Cloud - Classic Infrastructure. **- Not yet available.
-Clone `classic` branch instead**
+Clone `classic` branch instead.**
 - [vpc](builders/vpc) - The `vpc` builder support the creation of custom Images on IBM Cloud - VPC Infrastructure.

 ## Installation
 IBM Packer Plugin may be installed in the following ways: